CCIT Regulatory Expectations: USP <1207> & EU GMP Annex 1

 The Move from Probabilistic to Deterministic CCIT

 Traditional CCIT methods such as blue dye ingress and microbial challenge testing have played an important role in sterility assurance for decades.
 However, these techniques rely on a series of events with inherently variable outcomes, making validation difficult and limiting their ability to generate quantitative data.
+For a closer look at why regulators are moving away from the dye test, see our dedicated analysis.

 In contrast, deterministic CCIT methods provide direct, measurable evidence of container closure performance.
 These methods generate quantitative results that can be correlated with leak size, process conditions, and packaging system characteristics.